hgn/kernel-magnifier/README.md

 - Many things are processed asynchronously!
 Top and bottom halves from the Informatics lecture are still familiar to many.
 But the kernel is much more complex here.
-There are softwirqs, workers, tasklets and other context and subsystem add custom implementations - like for NAPI for the network stack - on top of it.
+There are softwirqs, workers, tasklets and other context and subsystem add custom implementations - like NAPI for the network stack (imagine this as an on-demand bulk processing mechanism) - on top of it.
 None of this makes the kernel any simpler.
 - The kernel is highly optimized, often every instruction in the processing hot path is optimized to elicit the last percent of performance